Windows Network Drive (WND)

 sudo -u www-data php occ wnd:listen <host> <share> <username>

-wnd:listen without any user interaction, provide the password as the
+wnd:listen without any user interaction like as service, provide the password from a password file.

 For additional options to provide the password, check Password Options